Terms of Service

 Yes.
 By entering into this Agreement, you represent and warrant that you have reached the age of majority in the province or territory of Canada applicable to the Agreement and that you possess the legal right and ability to enter into this Agreement and use the Services in accordance with this Agreement.

-If you are a consumer or small business with a monthly bill under $2500, you may escalate certain types of complaints externally with the Commissioner for Complaints for Telecommunications Service (“CCTS”) (www.ccts-cprst.ca, 1-888-221-1687).
-The CCTS is the telecommunications consumer agency designated by the CRTC to resolve consumer and small business disputes about telecommunications services.
-The CCTS accepts complaints relating to service delivery, contract disputes, billing, credit management and unauthorized transfers of service.
+If you are a consumer or small business with a monthly bill under $2500, you may escalate certain types of complaints externally with the Commission for Complaints for Telecom-Television Services (“CCTS”) (www.ccts-cprst.ca, 1-888-221-1687).
+CCTS is the telecommunications consumer agency designated by the Canadian Radio-television and Telecommunications Commission (“CRTC”) to resolve certain consumer and small business disputes about telecommunications and television services.
+CCTS accepts complaints relating to service delivery, contract disputes, billing, credit management and unauthorized transfers of service.

 By entering into the Agreement, except where the Canadian Radio-television and Telecommunications Commission, the CCTS or an arbitrator has jurisdiction, you consent to the exclusive jurisdiction of courts located in the province in which your billing address is located.
 However, if your billing address is outside of Canada, you submit to the jurisdiction of the province or territory in which the Services are delivered.